-As of April 14, 2022, the first stage of the study has been fully enrolled and all 24 patients have been dosed.
-Of the 24 patients, there were 10 PRs, 9 of which have been confirmed by RECIST 1.1, leading to a preliminary overall response rate ("ORR") of 42%.
-Two patients are not evaluable for response, and 22 of the 24 patients have had stable disease or better leading to a clinical benefit rate ("CBR") of 92%.
-The current median time on study is approximately 6 months.
+As of April 14th, 2022, the first stage of the study has been fully enrolled, and all 24 patients have been dosed.
+Of the 24 patients, there were 10 PR's, 9 of which have been confirmed by RECIST 1.1 and one PR pending confirmation, leading to a preliminary overall response rate ("ORR") of 42%.
+Two patients are not evaluable for response, and 22 of the 24 patients have had stable disease or better with a decline in tumor burden observed in all 22 evaluable patients leading to a clinical benefit rate ("CBR") of 92%.
+The median time on study as of April 14, 2022 was approximately 6 months.

-The interim waterfall plot below depicts the best response for 22 patients in the study as of April 14, 2022:
+The interim waterfall plot below depicts the best response for 22 of the 24 patients in the study as of April 14, 2022 (two patients did not reach their week 8 scan):

-The swimmer plot below depicts the duration that each patient has been on treatment:
+The swimmer plot below depicts the duration that each patient has been on treatment as of April 14, 2022: